TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

     newLis = map fst $ countingSortWithKey 9 lisWithKey
 ```

 This is a rather nice implementation, of what can easily be a very cumbersome code.
-A lot of helpers are created for more clarity instead of going for a more concise but impenetratable version.
+A lot of helpers are created for more clarity instead of going for a more concise but impenetrable version.

 Let's now compute the time complexity.
 We will take the number of digits in the base system to be $d$, the longest number be $l$ long and the list having $n$ numbers.